se-mo/nearly/README.md

 ## Derive the nearly traits

 The easiest way to add nearly comparison to your own types is by deriving the nearly traits.
+Just derive `NearlyEq` to get full support on your type.

 ```rust
 use nearly::{assert_nearly, NearlyEq};